-Search resumes for missing Houston girl, 4, who reportedly was previously removed from home by CPS
+Stepfather of missing Houston girl, 4, 'person of interest' in her disappearance, report says

-Desperate searchers combed the landscape Tuesday in a wooded area of a Northeast Houston neighborhood where a man told investigators his 4-year-old stepdaughter was abducted last Friday by three men in a pickup truck, police said.
+As desperate searchers combed the landscape Tuesday in a wooded area of a Northeast Houston neighborhood where a man told investigators his 4-year-old stepdaughter was abducted last Friday by three men in a pickup truck, police revealed he's now a "person of interest" in her disappearance.

-The man was beaten unconscious but, eventually, he and his 2-year-old son were allowed to go free.
-No one knows exactly where Maleah Davis is.
+The Houston Police Department told Fox 26 that Darion Vence is now a "person of interest," after claiming that Maleah Davis was kidnapped by the men after he was beaten unconscious but, eventually, he and his 2-year-old son were allowed to go free.

+Initially, police said he told detectives that he walked to the hospital after being in and out of consciousness for almost 24 hours before reporting her missing.
+But then, officials from the Sugar Land Police Department -- which is helping Houston police with the investigation -- told Fox 26 Tuesday afternoon that Vence said he was dropped off, making his story inconsistent.

+The Houston Police Department said officials issued an Amber Alert on Sunday morning for Davis after Vence reported his stepdaughter missing on Saturday night, telling investigators three men abducted him and the two children Friday evening.

+Investigators initially said they were not considering Vence a suspect, even releasing a photo of him on Twitter that showed an injury to his forehead.

+"I realize there's a lot of blanks in that story, but we're hoping the public can fill in the blanks," Sgt.
+Mark Holbrook said at a news conference on Sunday.

-Volunteers from Texas Equusearch searched the woods and grass near U.S. 59 and Greens Road for any evidence that could point to Davis' location.
-The 4-year-old recently underwent brain surgery and requires frequent medical care.
+Volunteers from Texas EquuSearch searched the woods and grass near U.S. 59 and Greens Road on Monday for any evidence that could point to Davis' location.

 "We want to start checking every single dumpster just in case," Texas EquuSearch's Tim Miller told KTRK-TV.
 "We believe in miracles.
 Let's hope we get one."